metacpan/metacpan-cpan-extracted/distros/L/LWP-ConsoleLogger/README.md

 If the content\_type indicates HTML then HTML::Restrict will be used to strip tags from your content in the text rendering process.
 You may pass your own HTML::Restrict object, if you like.
-This would be helpful in situations where you still do want to some some tags in your text.
+This would be helpful in situations where you still do want to have some tags in your text.

 ## logger( Log::Dispatch->new( ... ) )